beccasaurus/resir/README.md

 resir should be able to run your current html/php website, as is, and let you iteratively improve your site

-it doesn't hide your files in deep, dark directory structures and it doesn't force you to create a complicated directory layout
+It doesn't hide your files in deep, dark directory structures and it doesn't force you to create a complicated directory layout

 resir is meant to help you create / maintain / improve one web site, or multiple

-run it using eruby, cgi, fastcgi, mongrel, thin ... whatever!
+Run it using eruby, cgi, fastcgi, mongrel, thin ... whatever!

-mostly static web sites should be ridiculously easy. resir tries to make that a reality.
+Mostly static web sites should be ridiculously easy. resir tries to make that a reality.